Margaret Trudeau: Marriage to Pierre Trudeau

-Over time, the marriage disintegrated to the point, as recounted in her 1982 book Consequences, Trudeau had affairs with Jack Nicholson, Ryan O'Neal, Lou Rawls, and a friendship with US Senator Ted Kennedy.
+Over time, the marriage disintegrated to the point where, as recounted in her 1982 book Consequences, Trudeau had affairs with Jack Nicholson, Ryan O'Neal, Lou Rawls, and US Senator Ted Kennedy.
 She was also associated with members of the Rolling Stones, including Ronnie Wood and, according to Keith Richards' autobiography, Life, Mick Jagger.

 She separated from her husband in 1977.
-She gave many tell-all interviews to Canadian and American magazines, and appeared in two motion pictures.
-Pierre Trudeau won custody of the children and did not pay any spousal support.
-Trudeau had a difficult time earning a living after her marriage.
+Pierre Trudeau won custody of the children and did not pay spousal support.
+Margaret Trudeau had a difficult time earning a living after her marriage.
 She wrote the 1979 book Beyond Reason about her marriage.

-On the eve of the 1979 election, in which Pierre Trudeau's party lost the majority of seats in the House of Commons, she was seen dancing at Studio 54 nightclub in New York City.
+On the eve of the 1979 election, in which Pierre Trudeau's party lost the majority of seats in the House of Commons, she was dancing at Studio 54 nightclub in New York City.
 A photo of her at the disco was featured on many front pages across Canada.

 Divorce and second marriage

-Trudeau filed for a no-fault divorce at the Ontario Supreme Court on November 16, 1983, which was finalized on April 2, 1984.
+Margaret Trudeau filed for a no-fault divorce at the Ontario Supreme Court on November 16, 1983, which was finalized on April 2, 1984.
 On April 18, 1984, with her three sons attending, she married Ottawa real-estate developer Fried Kemper in a civil ceremony in the chambers of Judge Hugh Poulin.
-She had two children with him: son Kyle (born 1984), and daughter Alicia (born 1988).
+She had two children with him: son Kyle (born 1984), and daughter Alicia (born 1988), before divorcing in 1999.

 Later life

 In November 1998, the Trudeaus' youngest son, Michel, an avid outdoorsman, was killed when an avalanche swept him to the bottom of British Columbia's Kokanee Lake.
-The loss of her son was devastating for Trudeau, and she had another major depressive episode that led to her second divorce.
+The loss of her son was devastating.

 When Pierre Trudeau died in 2000, Margaret was at his bedside with their surviving sons Justin and Alexandre.
 Speaking in 2010 about her marriage to Trudeau, she said: "Just because our marriage ended didn't mean the love stopped."

 On October 19, 2015, her eldest son, Justin Trudeau, led the Liberal Party to a majority government, becoming the 23rd Prime Minister of Canada.
-During the campaign, she was involved, but avoided campaigning in public as the Harper campaign's main attack line against Justin was "Just Not Ready" and feared they would suggest her son was "so unready he needs his mummy."
+During the campaign, she was involved, but avoided campaigning in public as the Conservative campaign's main attack line against Justin was "Just Not Ready" and she feared they would suggest her son was "so unready he needs his mummy."

 On April 27, 2020, Trudeau was hospitalized with smoke inhalation after a fire broke out in her apartment building.